tencentyun/qcloud-documents/product/数据库/数据传输服务DTS/3快速入门/数据迁移_en.md

-The data transfer service (DTS) supports data migration feature and provides continuous data replication feature from self-built MySQL database to CDB, allowing users to carry out hot data migration without interrupting their services.
+The data transfer service (DTS) supports data migration feature and provides continuous data replication feature from self-built MySQL database to TencentDB, allowing users to carry out hot data migration without interrupting their services.
 Data migration is supported for local IDCs with public IP/Port or Tencent Cloud direct connection access, or MySQL databases in Tencent Cloud CVMs. **MySQL5.7 does not support data transfer service for now, and you can import the data by downloading cold backup file.**

 ## 1. Preparation
 ### 1.1 Note
 - DTS data migration task includes two steps: cold backup data export and incremental data synchronization. **Cold backup data export and migrated data comparison process have certain effect on the load of the source database**, thus it is recommended to perform database migration during off-peak hours or in the standby database.

-- **Only certain database table migration tasks restart target CDB instance at the beginning of incremental synchronization and after migration task is completed.
+- **Only certain database table migration tasks restart target TencentDB instance at the beginning of incremental synchronization and after migration task is completed.
 The source database is not affected.**

 - **Super permission for the source instance is required**